ZiqiPolimeros/Analyse-with-R-Factors-that-Relate-to-BMI-Index/BMI_Report.md

 NHANES is an annual survey taken by the Centers for Disease Control and Prevention(CDC).
 The survey is a program that is designed to assess the health and nutritional status of adults and children in the United States.
 The program takes a nationwide  sample of about five thousand persons each year.
 Data collected includes demographics, dietary and health related questions and laboratory tests results.
 Analysis from the survey can be used to determine the risk factors for diseases.

-<h1 style="background-color:#e5f5f7;"><a id="2"> Abstract</a> </h1>

-For this project we used the R programming language to perform data cleansing, wrangling and visualization.
-Our main objective was to analyze different behaviors that impact BMI.
-We started the analysis on body measurements, demographics, insulin, blood glucose, cholesterol ration and blood pressure.
-We found a major problem that almost stopped the project.
-But later we found some interesting points.
-We demonstrated all the findings with bar graphs, proportion graphs and correlation heatmaps.

 <h1 style="background-color:#e5f5f7;"><a id="3"> Data Sources and Methods</a></h1>

-For this project, we used NHANES 2017 - March 2020 Pre-Pandemic Data.[3]
-There are 82 data sets in the survey.
+For this project, we used NHANES 2017 - March 2020 Pre-Pandemic Data[3] There are 82 data sets in the survey.
 Most of the data sets have about 15 thousand observations and dozens of features.
 We chose blood pressure, blood glucose, insulin and cholesterol data sets as known factors to examine our methods.
-We chose diet behavior data sets as unknown factors to analyze.
+We chose diet behavior data sets from  NHANES 2011, 2013, 2015 and NHANES 2017 - March 2020 Pre-Pandemic Data as unknown factors to analyze.

 There are two main methods in the project.